zloomas/davis-career-viz/README.md

 ```

 ### Viz
 The output of `viz.R` is saved in the viz folder.
-Right now, there are just a few plots, mocked up so that Mark and his partner can see what they look like to start and refine them for their own aesthetic.

 ```bash
 davis-career-viz